mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 ```

 DECK 4
-The small upper deck includes quarters for Kanaleb’s staff, a TV studio
+The small upper deck includes quarters for Kanaleb's staff, a TV studio
 and quarters for the Techpriests who run the studio.

 **64. Staff Stateroom:** Standard stateroom, luxury.
 A member of
-    Kanaleb’s staff sleeps here.
+    Kanaleb's staff sleeps here.
 He will avoid trouble if possible.
 **65. Staff Stateroom:** Standard stateroom, luxury.
 Another member
-    of Kanaleb’s staff sleeps here.
+    of Kanaleb's staff sleeps here.
 He began his career in the regular
     police.
 If he is awakened by trouble, he will grab his auto pistol and
     go out to arrest the troublemakers.
 **66. Staff Stateroom:** Standard stateroom, luxury.
 Another member
-    of Kanaleb’s staff sleeps here.
+    of Kanaleb's staff sleeps here.
 He was once in the Attitude
     Police.
 If he is awakened by trouble, he will try to spy out who the
     troublemakers are, report to the bridge and then keep on their trail.
     He will run if confronted.